bparanj/crystal/computer/electronics/microcontroller/arduino-vs-raspberrypi.md

 ### 1. **Purpose and Use Cases**
 - **Arduino**:
-  - **Microcontroller**: Arduino is a microcontroller platform, typically used for simple, real-time control tasks.
+  - **Microcontroller**: Arduino is a microcontroller platform,  used for simple, real-time control tasks.
   - **Use Cases**: Ideal for projects involving sensors, motors, and other peripherals where precise timing and low power consumption are critical, such as automation, robotics, and basic IoT applications.

 - **Raspberry Pi**: